Skip to main content

 Conclusion

 Many heat seal coating chemistries are available, from the carrier system to the types of backbones in coating polymers.
 Understanding these and knowing the design inputs of the heat seal’s final packaging can help guide a converter in the correct direction.
-A list of Dow's heat seal coatings can be reviewed here.
+A list of Bostik's heat seal coatings can be reviewed here.
 Working closely with the heat seal coating supplier for these choices is recommended.
 This will allow the converter to optimize their heat seal choice based on their applications and equipment assets.
-Click below to talk to a specialist at ChemPoint for Dow's heat seal coatings.
+Click below to talk to a specialist at ChemPoint for Bostik's heat seal coatings.

 GET A SAMPLE